 While I prefer the EPCOT International Festival of the Holidays above the other Disney theme parks, Disney’s Hollywood Studios has some great holiday fun too.
-Don’t miss the decorations at Echo Lake and the adorable Sunset Seasons Greetings at night.
+Don’t miss the decorations at Echo Lake!
+Plus there is the brand new Jollywood Nights Christmas Party!

 To make the most of your stay at Caribbean Beach it helps to decide ahead of time if you’d rather be able to get to EPCOT or to Hollywood Studios faster.

 While Caribbean Beach technically has one Skyliner station, there is a second station within walking distance.
 The Caribbean Beach station has a direct route to Hollywood Studios.
 Whereas when heading to EPCOT there will be a small delay as you make your way through the Skyliner station at Disney’s Riviera Resort.